neerajanil/DotaChatToDiscord/README.md

   3) Finding the memory location of a suitable function to hook
   4) Reverse engineering an approximate function parameter list from the assembly code

 I ended up using [x64dbg](https://github.com/x64dbg/x64dbg) to attach to Dota2.exe.
-Then it was an exhaustive process of putting breakpoints next on places referencing strings that seemed related to chat to eventually find a function that is only triggered by in game chat and had access to the required data.
+Then it was an exhaustive process of putting breakpoints next to places referencing strings that seemed related to chat and eventually finding a function that is only triggered by in game chat and had access to the required data.
 This page on [x64 Software Conventions](https://msdn.microsoft.com/en-us/library/7kcdt6fy.aspx) helped a lot in making sense of the assembly code and in guessing the number and format of the parameters.

 ## Credits
 [DotaTranslator](https://github.com/ur0/DotATranslator)